Best Cheap Health Insurance in New Hampshire (2026)

 Why is health insurance expensive in NH in 2026?

-Medical insurance is expected to get more expensive in New Hampshire in 2026 because of inflation and expiring tax credits.
+Medical insurance is getting more expensive in 2026 because of inflation and expiring tax credits.

-Health insurance rates are expected to rise by an average of 20% nationwide in 2026.
-That's well above the normal annual increase.
-Factors driving up the cost of Affordable Care Act (ACA) plans include more expensive prescription drugs, general inflation, higher healthcare costs and the end of Covid-era expanded health insurance subsidies.
+Factors driving up the cost of Affordable Care Act (ACA) plans include more expensive prescription drugs, general inflation, higher health care costs and the end of Biden-era expanded health insurance subsidies.

 Tips to save on medical insurance plans in 2026